 Medical Mission Sisters have created a number of

-Medical Mission Sisters are pleased to announce the recent release of the third CD of a Five-Volume “Sacred Folk Music Project” featuring Sister Miriam Therese Winter’s songs.
+“A New Day Dawns” is the most recent release of a Five-Volume “Sacred Folk Music Project” featuring Sister Miriam Therese Winter’s songs.
 These have been produced by Dan Paulos, Director of St. Bernadette Institute of Sacred Art in Albuquerque.
 The music is interpreted and sung by a variety of well-known artists, as well as Medical Mission Sisters.
 You can order the three CDs, “Loving You,” “Breath of the Spirit” and “A New Day Dawns,” at http://hartsem.edu/WLI/music.html .

 Other Music by Sister Miriam Therese:

 “Joy is Like the Rain”; “Gold, Incense and Myrrh”; “Seasons” and other CDs of Sister Miriam Therese’s music are also available at the above website address.
 When you buy the CD you will also receive a song sheet as part of your purchase.

 Researched and written by Sister Miriam Therese Winter, “If You Love” weaves little known facts into a beautiful story about Mother Dengel’s early life in the Austrian Tyrol and her work as the only doctor at a hospital in North India in the early 1920s that led her to found our Community in 1925.
 Released in November 2016, “If You Love” can be purchased at bookstore.authorhouse.com, at amazon.com or on other online bookstores.